thinktomorrow/package-docs/src/chief/upgrading.md

 If you've written a custom `Manager::fieldArrangement()`, chances are that you'll need to replace the `$this->fields` presence in the method to `$this->fieldsWithAssistantFields()`.
 This change is needed to include any optional assistant added fields as well.

+### Homepage

+Due to the changes in url management you should make sure one of your pages has '/' as its url to identify it as the homepage.